Anndres47/RFreplayESP/README.md

 # ESP-RF-Replay
-Record and replay RF433Mhz signals on an ESP8266, using the Arduino IDE.
+Record and replay RF433Mhz signals on an ESP8266, using the Arduino IDE/PlatformIO in VScode [Recommended].

 ## Design goal

-My goal with this is to have a set of RF codes I can send over and over from an ESP8266.
+My goal with this is to have a set of RF codes I can send over and over from an ESP8266/ESP32.
 As I'm getting the board to do a lot, I'm also keen to keep memory usage low, and not make it hard to add new codes or modify existing ones.
 It is not designed to receive codes, except for the recording phase.

 I'm using the Arduino IDE, with the excellent ESP8266 libraries from here: https://github.com/esp8266/Arduino/